Families of Berkovich spaces: Quasi-smoothness: definition and first properties

-\trois{nicepresfirts} If it is the case, it follows from lemma \ref{lemdimunram} that~$r$ is the minimal cardinality of a generating family of~$I$, that~$Y\to X$ is of dimension~$n-r$ at~$y$, and that the fiber of~$Y\to X$ containing~$y$ is geometrically regular at~$y$.

-\trois{nicepressec} Lemma \ref{lemdimunram} also ensures that there exists an affinoid neighborhood~$V'$ of~$y$ inside~$V$ such that~$W\times_VV'\hookrightarrow V'$ is a Jacobian presentation of~$Y\to X$ at {\em every of its points}, and is purely of relative dimension~$n-r$ over~$X$.
+We use the notation of Definition \ref{def-jacob-pres} above.
+If $W\hookrightarrow V\subset \A^n_X$ is a Jacobian presentation of~$Y\to X$ at~$y$, it follows from Lemma~\ref{lem-pre-qsm} that~$r$ is the minimal cardinality of a generating family of~$I$, that~$Y\to X$ is of dimension~$n-r$ at~$y$, and that the fiber of~$Y\to X$ containing~$y$ is geometrically regular at~$y$.
+Lemma \ref{lem-pre-qsm} also ensures that there exists an affinoid neighborhood~$V'$ of~$y$ inside~$V$ such that~$W\times_VV'\hookrightarrow V'$ is a Jacobian presentation of~$Y\to X$ at {\em each of its points}, and such that $W\times_V V'$ is purely of relative dimension~$n-r$ over~$X$.

-\deux{defqsm} {\bf Definition.} Let~$Y\to X$ be a morphism of~$k$-analytic spaces and let~$y\in Y$.
-We will say that~$Y\to X$ is {\em quasi-smooth} at~$y$ if there exists a Jacobian presentation of~$Y\to X$ at~$y$.
-If this is the case, the fiber of ~$Y\to X$ containing~$y$ is geometrically regular at~$y$.

-A morphism~$Y\to X$ is said to be {\em quasi-smooth} if it is quasi-smooth at every point of~$Y$.
+\begin{defi} Let~$Y\to X$ be a morphism of~$k$-analytic spaces, and let~$y$ be a point of $Y$.
+We say that~$Y\to X$ is {\em quasi-smooth} at~$y$ if there exists a Jacobian presentation of~$Y\to X$ at~$y$.
+We say that it is {\em quasi-smooth} if it is quasi-smooth at every point of $Y$. \end{defi}

+Let $Y\to X$ be a morphism of $k$-analytic spaces, let $y$ be a point of $Y$, and let $x$ be its image in $X$.
+If $Y\to X$ is quasi-smooth at $y$, it follows from \ref{ss-jacob-pres} that $Y_x$ is geometrically regular at $y$.